-1. An understanding of Alexander’s basic concepts: use of the self, direction, inhibition, primary control, end gaining and the means whereby, doing and non-doing, faulty sensory appreciation, and conscious control.
+- A practical understanding of F. M. Alexander’s basic principles associated with the use of the self, inhibition, direction, primary control, end-gaining and the means-whereby, doing and non-doing, faulty sensory appreciation, and conscious

-5. A thorough knowledge of F. M. Alexander’s writings, his life, and the history of the Technique; and a familiarity with the other literature pertaining to the
+- A thorough knowledge of F. M. Alexander’s writings, his life, and the history of the Technique, as well as a familiarity with other literature pertaining to the

-6. A basic knowledge of anatomy and physiology as it applies to the principles of the Technique.
+- A practical knowledge of anatomy and physiology as it applies to the principles of the Technique.

 AmSAT Handbook – Member Edition © 2020, American Society for the Alexander Technique, Inc.